OPITeR: A program for tensor reduction of multi-loop Feynman Integrals: Tensor reduction approach

 \section{Tensor reduction approach}

 We wish to reduce $D$-dimensional tensor Feynman integrals of the form

-where $N$ is the tensorial part of the numerator and $\mathcal{I}$ is some scalar function of all the momenta and masses (the dependence on which we suppress) in the problem, $q_1,\,\dots\,,q_E$ are the external momenta and $p_1,\,\dots\,,p_L$ are loop momenta.
+where $N$ is the tensorial part of the numerator and $\mathcal{I}$ is some scalar function of all the momenta and masses (the dependence on which we suppress) in the problem, $q_1,\,\dots\,,q_E$ are \review{linearly independent} external momenta and $p_1,\,\dots\,,p_L$ are \review{linearly independent} loop momenta.
 The purpose of \OPITER{} is to reduce integrals of the type in \cref{eq:reduction_fullint} to the form

 where the $I_i$ are some purely scalar integrals and the $t_i$ are some tensor structures independent of the loop momenta.